collapsed-stacks/startups/questions/14/is-creating-branding-website-stationery-etc-an-important-first-step-if-i-m-l.md

 - posted by: [Michael Lai](https://stackexchange.com/users/213864/michael-lai) on 2014-07-30
 - score: 1

-<p>It really depends on the service you want to provide and the market that you are catering for.
-If your emphasis is on fast and cheap, then your clients won't really want to know that part of the fee you are charging is going towards maintaining an office space.</p>
+It really depends on the service you want to provide and the market that you are catering for.
+If your emphasis is on fast and cheap, then your clients won't really want to know that part of the fee you are charging is going towards maintaining an office space.

-<p>If you are trying to catch the bigger fish, then it is hard to compete with other providers if you can't attract their attention with something catchy.</p>
+If you are trying to catch the bigger fish, then it is hard to compete with other providers if you can't attract their attention with something catchy.